admu-sec/admu-sec/README.md

 My name is Adam, 28 years old from Sweden.

-I'm an IT Security Specialist student with a focus on defensive security, SIEM and threat detection, while also exploring offensive security.
+IT Security Specialist student focused on Blue Teaming (SIEM & Threat Detection) with a passion for exploring Offensive Security.

 <br>